leiii/census/README.md

 We also have a plan to build a comprehensive database of Chinese cities by combining the economic census, annual prefecture-level city statistical yearbook, and more socio-economic related data (e.g., firms, nighttime light, remote sensing, mobile phone).
 If you are interested in contributing, feel free to send me an email.

+### Reference

+If this dataset is helpful for your research please cite the following paper:
+> Mapping Evolving Population Geography in China, Lei Dong, Rui Du, and Yu Liu, [Working Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4049338), 2022.